 Then there were the instructions.
-The instructions from the conference chairman AND printed on the ballot declared that if a person checked the full slate box on the front and ANY candidate or candidates on the back, the ballot would not be considered a spoiled and invalid ballot because of more than 20 votes, BUT it would construed simply as a vote for the entire Nominating Committee's slate on the front.
-Conversely, it was declared, that if a person mistakenly voted for more then 20 nominees on the back of the ballot (without a slate-check on the front), the ballot would be considered spoiled and invalid.
-There was a bitterly-fought but successful motion (opposed mostly by Romney supporters) to make the back side of the ballot the default side, rather than the front, if there were marks on both front and back.
+The instructions from the conference chairman AND printed on the ballot declared that if a person checked the full slate box on the front and ANY candidate or candidates on the back, the ballot would not be considered a spoiled and invalid ballot because of more than 20 votes, BUT it would be construed simply as a vote for the entire Nominating Committee’s slate on the front.
+Conversely, it was declared, that if a person mistakenly voted for more than 20 nominees on the back of the ballot (without a slate check on the front), the ballot would be considered spoiled and invalid.
+There was a bitterly-fought but successful motion (opposed mostly by Romney supporters) to make the back side of the ballot the default side, rather than the front if there were marks on both front and back.

 A motion to print all nominees (both Nominating Committee and floor) in one alphabetized list, a motion made and supported by Paul supporters, was defeated by Romney supporters.

 Because of the way it was printed, and the instructions for voting, the ballot was clearly rigged to favor the nominees (all Romney supporters) of the Nominations Committee.Gary Marbut, president